Things to know before moving to Dubai – a complete checklist

 WHY SHOULD I MOVE TO DUBAI?

-Dubai is one of the safest cities in the world and it has been attracting expats for some time.
-It offers a luxurious lifestyle and good educational institutes.
+Dubai is one of the safest cities in the world, and it has been attracting expats for some time.
+It offers a luxurious lifestyle and good educational institutions.
 To get you started, here’s a roundup of the best areas to rent apartments in Dubai.

 ARE THERE ANY GOOD MOVING COMPANIES IN DUBAI?

 Yes!
-There are quite a few movers and packers in Dubai you can rely on.
+There are quite a few house movers in Dubai you can rely on.
 These companies will make the move easier for you.
-These are among hidden costs of renting property in Dubai apart from utilities and others.
+These are among the hidden costs of renting property in Dubai you should know about.

 WHAT ARE THE THINGS TO KNOW BEFORE MOVING TO DUBAI WITH FAMILY?